crispgm/crispgm.com/site/_posts/2017-07-06-isomorphic-react-preact-with-heroku.md

 It goes as soon as I change the import statements on the top.

-react-router was replaced by preact-router, which is even more user-friendly.
+`react-router` was replaced by `preact-router`, which is even more user-friendly.
 The parameters are simply passed to `props`:

 Router: